A Machine Learning Tool to Analyse Spectroscopic Changes in High-Dimensional Data: Results

-The integrated area of the OH stretching band for Fib alone (Fig. \ref{fgr:areas} a) exhibits a clear sigmoidal trend as a function of temperature, indicating a transition that occurs at approximately 57$^\circ$C, likely associated with structural transformations for the Fib protein.
-The sudden increase in this Raman signal above 50$^\circ$C likely marks the unfolding and aggregation of the protein driven by the temperature rise.
-The sigmoidal trend suggests that protein denaturation begins at around 50$^\circ$C and rapidly increases until 70$^\circ$C, at which point the intensity of the OH band area stabilizes.
-Consequently, aggregates may be forming within this temperature range.
+The integrated area of the OH stretching band for Fib alone (Fig. \ref{fgr:areas} a) shows a clear sigmoidal trend with temperature, indicating a transition that occurs at approximately 57$^\circ$C, likely linked to structural changes in the Fib protein.
+The sharp increase in this Raman signal above 50$^\circ$C likely marks the unfolding and aggregation of the protein caused by the rising temperature.
+The sigmoidal pattern suggests that protein denaturation begins at approximately 50$^\circ$C and progresses rapidly until 70$^\circ$C, where the OH band area stabilizes.
+As a result, aggregates may form within this temperature range.

-When CNPs are added to Fib's solution, the OH profile significantly decreases in intensity but retains its shape (Fig. \ref{fgr:spectra} b).
-This may suggest that water is not able to penetrate the protein corona, likely due to protein unfolding on the surface of the NP.
+When CNPs are added to Fib's solution, the OH profile's intensity significantly decreases while maintaining its shape (Fig. \ref{fgr:spectra} b).
+This may indicate that water cannot penetrate the protein corona, likely due to protein unfolding on the NP surface.

 Additionally, the corresponding OH-band integrated area shows little to no dependence on $T$ (Fig. \ref{fgr:areas} a).
-This finding suggests that the Fib corona is so strongly associated with particles that even with a significant increase in the energy of the solution due to heating, the proteins remain bound to the CNP.
+This finding suggests that the Fib corona is so strongly associated with particles that even with a significant increase in the solution's energy due to heating, the proteins remain bound to the CNP.
 Furthermore, the analysis provides no evidence of aggregation.

-When SiO$\mathrm{_2}$NPs are in solution with Fib, we observe that the OH-band integrated area is intermediate between the two previous cases, with a $T$-dependence that is weaker than for free Fib (Fig. \ref{fgr:areas} a).
-Furthermore, the increase in the area occurs at a temperature close to that of the free Fib.
-This behavior suggests that Fib absorbed onto SiO$\mathrm{_2}$NPs undergoes unfolding and aggregation similar to free Fib.
-Nevertheless, the analysis does not allow us to quantify the amount of unfolding and aggregation relative to the bulk case.
+When SiO$_2$NPs are in solution with Fib, we observe that the OH-band integrated area falls between the two previous cases, with a $T$-dependence that is weaker than that of free Fib (Fig. \ref{fgr:areas} a).
+Additionally, the increase in area occurs at a temperature close to that of free Fib.
+This suggests that Fib absorbed onto SiO$_2$NPs undergoes unfolding and aggregation similar to free Fib.
+However, the analysis does not allow us to quantify the extent of unfolding and aggregation compared to the bulk case.